 Flexible Categorization – a way to quickly reprioritize tasks, change their category or status, and tag them with metadata.

-Communication – there are times when all the tags and statuses aren’t enough—that’s why you want to leave a comment for yourself or your colleagues like “Was this doc sent back for review?”
+Communication – there are times when all the tags and statuses aren’t enough—that’s why you want to leave a comment for yourself or your colleagues like, “Was this doc sent back for review?”
 “When?”
 “By whom?”

 Workload assessment – You need to understand the team’s workload; your boss needs to assess your workload and budget.
 Using Planner in conjunction with Teams can organize your timetable and workload easy as pie.
-You get things done and your reporting becomes flexible, up-to-date, and employee-friendly.
+You get things done, and your reporting becomes flexible, up-to-date, and employee-friendly.

 In cases when your business is moving toward progress (you’ve got yourself Planner when you needed it, didn’t you?), the logical thing to do is to sync the evolution of the business with the evolution of technical capabilities to support your growth.
 That is just a polite way to say that if you need to manage the tenth of groups of projects, Planner won’t do anymore.
-A logical continuation for your equipment strategy would be tools that are designed for more projects in the same chart or dashboard.
-And luck is on our side, because we don’t have to forsake the solutions we’ve learned to use, gotten used to, and almost love by the time they’re no longer enough.
+A logical continuation of your equipment strategy would be tools designed for more projects in the same chart or dashboard.
+And luck is on our side because we don’t have to forsake the solutions we’ve learned to use, get used to, and almost love by the time they’re no longer enough.
 For example, we still can use Excel spreadsheets to integrate the data from Planner into Project Online.

 And there is more than one ergonomic solution for incorporating all your toolbox items into one concise picture.
-Let’s say, you’ve worked with JIRA, VSTS, SharePoint, ServiceNow, and Salesforce, but not Planner.
+Let’s say you’ve worked with JIRA, VSTS, SharePoint, ServiceNow, and Salesforce, but not Planner.
 The reality of modern organizations is the use of multiple tools for portfolio management, project management, and work management.
-Top management and PMOs are facing the great challenge of getting a view of the full picture of the projects instantly, without manual data extraction and aggregation.
+Top management and PMOs are facing the great challenge of instantly getting a view of the full picture of the projects, without manual data extraction and aggregation.
 That’s when FluentPro’s Integration Hub comes in handy.
 This platform is specifically created to ease the pain of connecting portfolio, project, and work management tools into one wholesome and continuous data stream.
 And if you started with Microsoft Planner and progressed to Project Online, you still can get all the pieces together.
 No matter what you’ve used in conjunction with your Office 365 solutions–Planner, Groups, SharePoint, Dynamics 365 PSA, VSTS, JIRA, CA Agile Central, ServiceNow, or Salesforce—Integration Hub will take care of your portfolio management and reporting.